After setting up the samples, you can use the sample clients to run them. The sample clients can be executed from the

 Proxy client mode

-The client uses the
+In this mode, the client uses the

 ant stockquote -Dprxurl=<esb> [-Daddurl=<addressingEPR>]